bitlogik/uniblow/README.md

 * Download the Uniblow binary in Github releases

-To increase security, the Windows exe releases are [signed with our Extended Validation certificate](https://en.wikipedia.org/wiki/Code_signing#Extended_validation_(EV)_code_signing), bringing even greater confidence in the integrity of the application.
+To increase the security, the Windows exe releases are [signed with our Extended Validation certificate](https://en.wikipedia.org/wiki/Code_signing#Extended_validation_(EV)_code_signing), bringing even greater confidence in the integrity of the application.

 ## Development

 ### ToDo list

-in development :
+features in development :

 * EOS network
+* HD wallet device (BIP32/39/44)
 * ERC20 tokens on ETH
 * LTC, BCH, DOGE
 * Use win32 CNG key storage TPM as device